mohammed-mbarak/CINEFLOW/README.md

-🎬 CineFlow – Movie Discovery & Favorites Web App
+🎬 CineHorizon – Movie Discovery & Favorites Web App

 CineFlow is a modern movie discovery web application built with React + Context API, allowing users to browse trending films, view details, and add favorites in a seamless and responsive interface.
 It fetches real-time movie data from The Movie Database (TMDB) and provides a clean UI with a smooth user experience.